The best Nikon standard zooms: everyday lenses for Nikon mirrorless cameras and DSLRs

 (Image credit: Getty Images)

-We're here to help you find the best Nikon standard zoom lens, and get it at the best price.
-If you've bought a Nikon interchangeable lens camera – whether it's an F-mount DSLR or a Z-mount mirrorless – then you may have already picked up a kit lens that covers the standard zoom range.
+If you've bought a Nikon interchangeable lens camera – whether it's an F-mount DSLR or a Z-mount mirrorless – you may well have already picked up a kit lens that covers the standard zoom range.
 But could you be using something better?

-The kind of lens you get with a new camera, like the AF-S DX 18-55mm f/3.5-5.6G ED VR II, has a lot going for it.
-These lenses tend to be light, compact, well-built and optically solid, delivering decent image quality and covering all your basic needs when you start taking photos.
-However, you may soon find yourself brushing up against a narrow maximum aperture, or wishing you had extra features like weatherproofing or optical image stabilisation.
+The kit lenses you get with a new camera tend to be light and compact and deliver decent image quality, covering all your basic needs when you start taking photos.
+However, you may soon find yourself brushing up against a narrow maximum aperture, or wishing you had extra features like weatherproofing or optical image stabilization.
 And that's when it's time to start shopping around.

-Many of the better lenses covering a similar zoom range will have features like a constant maximum aperture of f/2.8, expanding your options in low light and enabling you to create a shallower depth of field in an image.
-Being able to create images with a blurred background and sharp foreground is critical in genres like portraiture, and is much more difficult with a limited kit lens.
-Being able to use these apertures at the tele end of the lens is also a bonus, as portrait subjects will look much better at 85mm than they will at 35mm.
+Many of the better lenses covering a similar zoom range will have features like a constant maximum aperture, expanding your options in low light and enabling you to create a shallower depth of field in an image.
+The ability to create images with a blurred background and sharp foreground is critical in genres like portraiture and is much more difficult with a limited kit lens.

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.